Amertastic/Data-Visualization-with-Python/README.md

  - Matplotlib for basic and advanced data visualization
  - Seaborn for advanced data visualization
  - Folium for geospatial data visualization
- - Plotly for creating interactive dashboards with Dash.
+ - Plotly for interactive visualization and dashboard creation
+ - Dash for building web-based dashboard applications.

+### Dataset